Siegfried Line: Clashes

 The Americans committed an estimated 120,000 troops plus reinforcements to the Battle of Hürtgen Forest.
-The battle in this heavily forested area claimed the lives of 24,000 American soldiers plus 9,000 so-called nonbattle casualties—those evacuated because of fatigue, exposure, accidents and disease.
+The battle in the heavily forested area resulting in 24,000-33,000 Americans killed or wounded, along with 9,000 so-called non-battle casualties — those evacuated because of fatigue, exposure, accidents and disease.
 The German death toll is not documented.
-After the Battle of Hürtgen Forest, the Battle of the Bulge began, starting in the area south of the Hürtgenwald, between Monschau and the Luxembourgish town of Echternach.
-This offensive was a last-ditch attempt by the Germans to reverse the course of the war in the West.
-German loss of life and material was severe and the effort failed.
-There were serious clashes along other parts of the Siegfried Line and soldiers in many bunkers refused to surrender, often fighting to the death.
-By early 1945 the last Siegfried Line bunkers had fallen at the Saar and Hunsrück.
+After the Battle of Hürtgen Forest, the Battle of the Bulge began, a last-ditch attempt by the Germans to reverse the course of the war in the West.
+The offensive started in the area south of the Hürtgenwald, between Monschau and the Luxembourgish town of Echternach.
+German loss of life and materiel was severe and the effort failed.
+There were serious clashes along other parts of the Siegfried Line and defending soldiers in many bunkers refused to surrender, often fighting to the death.
+By early 1945, the last Siegfried Line bunkers had fallen at the Saar and Hunsrück.